sowasser/sowasser.com/_posts/2019-06-11-CE-packing-list.md

 <br>

 I hope this list has been helpful.
 Life aboard the Explorer (or Voyager) is plenty comfortable, but you can pack some things to make the ship feel more like home.
-If you are headed out on a cruise soon, I wish you fair seas, good data, and lots of craic!
+If you are headed out on a cruise soon, I wish you fair seas, useful data, and good craic!